sousaman/liri-node-app/README.md

 Accesses the file random.txt.
 The commands will be run that are entered on each line (If the command accepts additional arguments, separate it from the command with a comma.
 No spaces between the two)

 All commands entered will be stored in a log.txt file

+**Be sure to create your own .env file to hold your Spotify and Twitter keys** **Be sure to install all of the node packages mentioned above before use**